Dangerous World Tour: Europe and Asia (1992)

-During the Europe leg in 1992, MTV was allowed to film backstage and broadcast six fifteen-minute episodes of the tour.
+During the Europe leg in 1992, MTV was allowed to film backstage and broadcast six 15-minute episodes of the tour.
 The show was called The Dangerous Diaries and was presented by Sonya Saul.
-MTV released footage of "Billie Jean" and "Black Or White" at the first show in Munich.
+MTV released footage of "Billie Jean" and "Black or White" at the first show in Munich.
 "Billie Jean" was released with two different versions, one by MTV as a special, and the other on the Dangerous Diaries documentary.
 Both versions have placed a snippet of Jackson's original a cappella recording for "Billie Jean" over the live vocals when Jackson throws his fedora.

-During the Cardiff concert performed on August 5, 1992, the show was temporarily halted between "She's Out of My Life" and the "Jackson 5 Medley" due to heavy rain, with a message being sent out over the speakers.
-Jackson also had to stand on a towel to keep balance during "I Just Can't Stop Loving You."
-The Toulouse, France concert performed on September 16, 1992, featured a special instrumental performance of the first half of the song "In the Closet" as an interlude between the songs "Heal the World" and "Man in the Mirror".
+During the Cardiff concert performed on August 5, the show was temporarily halted between "She's Out of My Life" and the "Jackson 5 Medley" due to heavy rain, with a message being sent out over the speakers.
+Jackson also had to stand on a towel to keep balance during "I Just Can't Stop Loving You".
+The Toulouse concert performed on September 16, featured a special instrumental performance of the first half of the song "In the Closet" as an interlude between "Heal the World" and "Man in the Mirror".
 Princess Stéphanie of Monaco, who was the "Mystery Girl" in the actual song, was in attendance at this concert.
 This concert marked the first and only time that this song was performed during this tour, although it was performed on his next tour.